RiosITP/Escape-Room/README.md

 Play Keep Talking and Nobody Explodes (Play with David if you don’t want to purchase) Alone Together (cooperative point and click)
 ### Watch:
-Brenda Romero – Gaming for Understanding
+- Brenda Romero – Gaming for Understanding
-CBS Behind the scenes of Escape the room
+- CBS Behind the scenes of Escape the room
-Risa Puno Privilege of Escape Mechanisms
+- Risa Puno Privilege of Escape Mechanisms

-Readings:
+### Readings:
-Standard Patterns In Choice Based Games – Sam Kabo Ashwell Patterns of Transformation – Ida Benedetto
+- Standard Patterns In Choice Based Games – Sam Kabo Ashwell
+- Patterns of Transformation – Ida Benedetto
-Nicholson, S. Ask Why: Creating a Better Player Experience through Environmental Storytelling and Consistency in Escape Room Design
+- Nicholson, Scott.
+Ask Why: Creating a Better Player Experience through Environmental Storytelling and Consistency in Escape Room Design

 ## Week 3: Feb 11
-In Class:
+### In Class:
 Present / Playtest Pathways
 Questions for designers
 Slides
 Observations / Readings
 Puzzles: Physical Puzzles

-Homework:
+### Assignment:
 Work to finalize previous puzzle using feedback from class Prototype a new physical puzzle
 Must be collaborative